11 Alberta small towns and cities that become magical in the winter

 View this post on Instagram

 Just a short drive south of Calgary, Okotoks has plenty of charm during the winter.
-The town’s cute old main street has plenty of character to go around, with so many lovely shops and stores to spend some time in.
+The town’s cute old main street has plenty of character, with many lovely shops and stores to browse.

 Drumheller